MartinxMax/MartinxMax/README.md

 # S-H4CK13 @ Мартин.

+- [smbd](https://github.com/MartinxMax/smbd): SMB-Downloader is a simple Bash script that automates the process of downloading files from shared directories over SMB/CIFS protocol.
+The tool is designed to interact with remote SMB shares and download their contents to a local directory.
+-
 - [BOFZ](https://github.com/MartinxMax/bofz): BOFZ is a simple Buffer Overflow Scanner designed to detect buffer overflow vulnerabilities in a given executable.This tool is useful for quickly testing applications or binaries for common security flaws, particularly those that arise from improper bounds checking when handling user input.

 - [DeepDarkSea](https://github.com/MartinxMax/DeepDarkSea): This is a Flask application for LAN-based file sharing and real-time anonymous chatting.